-In late August, United Bank raised the rate on its online Advantage Money Market (AMM) to 1.36% APY, along with a six-month rate guarantee.
-With the expiration of the rate guarantee nearing, United Bank has released a new version of the AMM that earns 1.46% APY.
-The minimum opening deposit is $500 and is capped at $500k.
+United Bank has again raised the rate on its online Advantage Money Market (AMM), and is now offering 1.70% APY, guaranteed for six months.
+The minimum opening deposit is $500 and is capped at $500k; balances greater than $500k earn 0.05% APY.
 The minimum balance to earn the stated APY is $1.

 |OTHER TIERS: 0.05% → $500k+|